"Festive Food Fun for Families"

 THE HUNDRED-FOOT JOURNEY is an entertaining movie.
 The movie is based on a book, so the writers may have veered from their premise at times to add extra story lines.
 The movie could have ended at several points.
 Though this is the case, the movie is entertaining throughout and has a great heart to it.
 The use of real film gives the movie a wonderful visual quality, with vibrant colors.
 Helen Miren does a wonderful acting job playing Madame Mallory, as does Om Puri as the Indian father.
 Some of the other actors, however, are clearly less experienced.

+In THE HUNDRED-FOOT JOURNEY, the Kadam family must build up their new Indian restaurant in France while facing stiff competition.
+Young Hassan loves to learn cooking from his mother.
+During an attack, his family’s restaurant is burned to the ground and his mother dies in the fire.
+The family decides to go to France and restart their lives there.
+When Papa Kadam decides on a restaurant in a small village, the Kadam family must compete with a thriving restaurant well established.
+Meanwhile, the son has the desire to learn more than just Indian cuisine.
+Can he become a great chef?
 THE HUNDRED-FOOT JOURNEY is a pro-family movie with strong capitalist elements.
 The Kadam family works together to build a successful restaurant.
 Ultimately, their love for each other ties everything together.
 THE HUNDRED FOOT JOURNEY is entertaining throughout and has heart.
 The use of real film gives the movie a wonderful visual quality, with vibrant colors.
 Some of the lead actors do a wonderful job.
 Overall, THE HUNDRED FOOT JOURNEY is a worthwhile movie for parents and their older children to enjoy.